 ⇒ SMFA 2023 is postponed.
 Check back for future updates! ⇐

 The Materials Research Science and Engineering Centers (MRSECs) of Princeton University, the University of Delaware, and the University of Pennsylvania host an annual one-day virtual symposium to promote early-career researchers in Soft and Living Matter, with a focus on those from underrepresented groups.
 The symposium highlights the research of doctoral students and postdoctoral researchers, in addition to a keynote — each showcasing innovative and inspirational research across our field.
 A follow-on professional development workshop will give participants a chance to engage with a wide range of speakers representing academia, industry, and policy to help students and researchers navigate uncertainty across different career paths.
-The next Soft Matter for All gathering will take place on February 3, 2023.
-A registration link will be posted soon for those who would like to attend the 2023 Soft Matter for All symposium, and affiliated professional development workshop.

 Soft Matter Collaborative Events